Over its lifetime CIVA has incubated a myriad of different programmes. A selection of these is presented below:

 The International Centre for Social Franchising

 CIVA developed the International Centre for Social Franchising in 2011 to promote the idea of social franchising and to provide professional expertise to assist in the process of rapid replication of successful social ventures.
+This non-profit consutlancy supports itself from earned revenues, and now operates in the UK and the USA with partner or affiliate organisations in South Africa, Kenya and Australia.
+CIVA is now spreading this idea into China.

 The CIVA Innovation Labs programme